cwk20/DCGAN/README.md

-# DCGAN
-# This is a version from Francois Chollet's Deep Learning with Python, but changed to run on dog images instead of frogs, and implemented code to store images in a subdirectory.
+# DCGAN (a tweaked verion from Francois Chollet's original to save dog's images)

 import keras
 from keras import layers